What is Cellulitis?

 There are many cellulitis symptoms to be aware of.
 Common symptoms include:

-• Pain: The site may be painful to the touch.
+• Pain: The site may be painful to touch.
 Avoid trying to move or touch the area.

 • Blisters: The skin may form blisters, potentially filled with pus.